exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_additional_dialect_specific_behavior.md

 In this part we find out whether your new dialect has some **dialect-specific behavior**.
 If it does, you have to implement additional classes.

-Here is a checklist with the most common behavior issues that might need implementation:
+Here is a checklist with the most common behavior differences that might need implementation:

 1. [Identifier Case Handling](#implementing-identifier-case-handling)
 2. [Supported tables types](#implementing-supported-tables-types)